-The unit, called Dell Children’s at Cedar Park Regional Medical Center, will be located on the third floor of the hospital, thanks to a strategic alliance with Seton Healthcare Family, which owns and operates Dell Children’s Medical Center in Austin.
+The unit, called Dell Children’s at Cedar Park Regional Medical Center, will be located on the third floor of the hospital, thanks to a strategic alliance with Ascension Seton, which owns and operates Dell Children’s Medical Center in Austin.

 A ribbon-cutting ceremony and celebration was held March 18 that featured Cedar Park Mayor Matt Powell, many city council members and city staffers, local business leaders, doctors, nurses – and their children.